glebobos/LambdaTerminal/README.md

 - Be aware of the security implications of this script.
 It executes arbitrary commands received from an HTTP request.
 Therefore, make sure appropriate security measures are in place to ensure only trusted users can execute commands.

 - Lambda Sandbox might die anytime.

+- The project uses a custom runtime (provided.al2) and includes the JQ utility as a Lambda layer for JSON processing.

 ## How to Secure